sidebase/nuxt-auth/docs/guide/application-side/configuration.md

 - **Type**: `boolean`
 - **Default**: `false`

 Forces your server to send a "loading" authentication status on all requests, thus prompting the client to do a fetch.
 If your website has caching, this prevents the server from caching someone's authentication status.
-This effects the entire site, for route-specific rules, add `disableServerSideAuth` on `routeRules`.
+This affects the entire site; for route-specific rules add `disableServerSideAuth` on `routeRules`.
 Read more [here](/guide/advanced/caching).

 ## `baseURL`